 The safest option: Peru Hop

 Peru Hop uses relatively new, comfortable buses with partially reclining seats— but they simply don’t compare to the higher-end public buses like Cruz del Sur that have enormous semi-cama seats, blankets and pillows, entertainment systems, complimentary hot tea, and snacks, all for a fraction of the price of a Peru Hop pass.
-That’s not to say that Peru Hop is uncomfortable, but on a really long journey, I would rather be on a public bus!
+That’s not to say that Peru Hop is uncomfortable, but on a really long journey, I would actually rather be on a public bus!

 The most comfortable option: public buses